Proudart/cashcut/README.md

 # cashcut
-An app that shows you the cheapest way to get to a desired place
+An app that shows you the cheapest way to commute to work/school based on your specific needs/requirements